Research assistant

 This laboratory extends and deepens the knowledge and skills obtained in the Software Security course by solving practical, hands-on exercises in real, or close-to-real environments.

 The course introduces security problems in computing and networked systems, as well as the principles, practical mechanisms, and tools used to solve them.
-The term computer is interpreted in a broad sense, and it includes personal computers, servers, mobile devices, and embedded computers.
 The course covers physical security and OS level security of computers, and the problem of malicious software (malware).
-It also covers issues related to secure operation of networks in practice, including modern tools and techniques used to ensure security.
-Students get theoretical knowledge and practical skills that form the basis of secure network operations, and allow them to assess security risks, understand threats and vulnerabilities, select and integrate appropriate security solutions, and to design new security mechanisms.
+It also covers issues related to secure operation of networks in practice.
+Students get theoretical knowledge and practical skills to assess security risks, understand threats and vulnerabilities.
 The course also serves as a basis for obtaining skills in penetration testing and ethical hacking of networks.

 This course gives an introduction into the security problems of computer networks, and it gives an overview of the possible solutions to those problems.
 It also covers issues related to secure operation of networks in practice, including modern tools and techniques used to ensure security.
 Students get theoretical knowledge and practical skills that form the basis of secure network operations.